 What to serve with Hawaiian Chicken

 This recipe is a great one pot meal, so my first recommendation is the tropical coconut rice.
-However, you could serve it with air fryer asparagus or a fresh cucumber tomato salad.
+However, you could serve it with side dishes like snap peas or air fryer asparagus or a side salad like a fresh cucumber tomato avocado salad.

 Want to add more veggies?
-Add some diced red bell peppers to the rice with the coconut and stir in spinach to wilt at the end.
+Add some diced red bell pepper to the rice with the coconut and stir in spinach to wilt at the end.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!